CameronCarroll/CameronCarroll.github.io/_posts/2016-10-05-correcting_for_bias.md

 How do we actually calculate bias?
 --------------------------------------
+![Calculations for bias](/images/lsf.png)

 Source: Thanks Professor Torres.
-![Calculations for bias](/images/lsf.png)
-I don't know what the hell this really means, it came from taking the derivative of some LSF stuff.
-Anyway that's enough, though, because bias can be calculated from bias = -b / a
+It came from taking the derivative of some LSF stuff.
+Bias can be calculated from bias = -b / a